-Like I said before, Osaka and Kyoto are only a few minutes apart by train, and Nara is only about 45 minutes from either.
-While there’s some neat temples, shrines, castles, and other similar things here in Nara, I’d say you’re coming for deer.
+Osaka and Kyoto are only a few minutes apart by train, and Nara is only about 45 minutes from either.
+While there are some neat temples, shrines, castles, and other similar things here in Nara, the real protagonists in this city are definitely deer.
 The deer here are pretty tame and will probably attack you if you have food, but it’s kinda fun to run from them!
-Don’t worry, you won’t be stabbed through, most likely.
-Places you’ll want to go in Nara are Todai-ji Temple and Kofuku-ji Temple.
+Don’t worry, you won’t be stabbed through (most likely!).
+Places you’ll want to go to in Nara are Todai-ji Temple and Kofuku-ji Temple.
 More about Nara: The Perfect Day-Trip To Nara

 Day 14 – Travel Day

-Hope you had fun in Japan!
-This is only your first trip, though.
-Now that you’ve gotten all the normal and main stuff out of the way, your next trip can be filled with strange and unusual places.
+Time to say goodbye to Japan!
+This is the end of your Japan 2 week itinerary.
+I hope you had fun!
+Remember this is only your first trip, though.
+Now that you’ve gotten all the most popular sights out of the way, your next trip can be filled with strange and unusual places.

 Spring in Japan is associated with cherry blossoms, that have captivated the hearts of the Japanese people since olden times.
 The traditional custom of hanami is to visit parks with cherry blossoms and hold sake-drinking parties beneath the cherry trees in full blossom, it’s lovely!
 Tokyo’s Ueno Park and Nara Park are famous spots for viewing cherry blossoms.

-Autumn is also a great time to visit, as it evokes the beautifully colored leaves.
-In Kyoto, there are many temples with gardens where you can enjoy the beautiful autumnal foliage.
+Autumn is also a great time to visit Japan, as there are many temples with gardens where you can enjoy the beautiful autumnal foliage.
 The greatest charm of sightseeing in Japan is surely the seasonal change.

-There is a lot of debate about whether purchasing a rail pass is the most cost effective option when traveling by train in Japan.
-Really, it all comes down to the amount of travel days you plan on taking during your trip.
-For this itinerary, the cheapest option is to purchase point to point tickets.
+There is a lot of debate about whether purchasing a rail pass is the most cost-effective option when traveling by train in Japan.
+Really, it all comes down to the number of travel days you plan on taking during your trip.
+For this itinerary, the cheapest option is to purchase point-to-point tickets.
 If you’re thinking about getting a JR pass, keep in mind that you need to make a reservation from an approved reseller before arriving in Japan and then exchanging it for an actual pass once you arrive.

-If you are looking for the timetables of Shinkansen trains or major limited express trains, you can find them on JR Groups websites.
-Otherwise you can check the timetables on Hyperdia.
-It covers all railway lines and domestic flights schedule.
-This is the best website and help you build your itinerary.
+If you are looking for the timetables of Shinkansen trains or major limited express trains, you can find them on JR official websites.
+Otherwise, you can check the timetables on Hyperdia, as it covers all railway lines and domestic flights schedule.
+This is the best website to help you build your itinerary.

 You can’t buy individual tickets online, so your only option is to buy them directly at the station.
 If you’re traveling during peak periods, perhaps it’s best to buy your tickets a few days before your selected departure date.
 Most stations also have automatic machines where you can quickly buy train tickets yourself.
 If you have a Japan Rail Pass, there is no need to buy a ticket or reserve your seat in advance, you can immediately board non-reserved cars.

-At all stations tickets are purchased from vending machines that accept coins and bills, but not credit cards.
+At all stations, tickets can be purchased from vending machines that accept coins and bills, but sometimes not credit cards.
 Fares are determined by how far you ride, so you’ll need to select the right fare for your destination.
 Anyway, a huge variety of day passes is available for the Tokyo, Osaka & Kyoto area, and you should definitely think about buying one.
 Here are some helpful pdf’s:

 Japan has an image of being one of the most expensive countries in the world, and if you’re staying in fancy hotels, eating out, and traveling around a lot, it can be.
 You can easily spend over $200 USD per day by traveling that way.
 However, I don’t think a trip to Japan needs to be that expensive.

 Buying rail passes, eating relatively cheap food, and visiting a few attractions will cost around $100 USD per day.
-A 14-day trip would cost at least $1500 USD (plus flight & accomodation).
+A 14-day trip would cost at least $1500 USD (plus flight & accommodation).